Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 The mentality of the brain, the mind will always naturally try to protect itself, and one of its protection modes or defense mechanisms is known as repression?

-A repression is a process of forcing negative, harmful thoughts into the subconscious thus preventing such thoughts from harming the mind (consciousness), although the thoughts and memories become hidden (causing a memory lapse), the emotions attached to the trauma can linger, develop and may be expressed in many, unwanted behaviors, such behaviors ranging from a serious psychosis to a simple phobia, much of the extent of damage will largely depend on the mind in question, the personality owning that particular mind and the repression(s) that has surfaced which is causing the metaphysical conflict in the present moment.
+A repression is a process of forcing negative, harmful thoughts into the unconscious thus preventing such thoughts from harming the mind (consciousness), although the thoughts and memories become hidden (causing a memory lapse), the emotions attached to the trauma can linger, develop and may be expressed in many unwanted behaviors.
+Behaviors ranging from a serious psychosis to a simple phobia, much of the extent of damage will largely depend on the mind in question, the personality owning that particular mind and the negative atachement repression(s) that are trying to surfaced, or expessing themselves, which is the cause of the metaphysical conflict in the present moment.

 Meditational opens the mind

-If the minds defense mechanisms is unlocked via meditation then all the traumatic events that has been repressed over the years will come flooding out, and for some people they will drown in a deluge of emotions such as anger, rage, fear, jealousy, obsessional thoughts, auditory hallucinations, mania or sadness etc, these experiences have been well documented by the psychiatric profession through studies with many papers written about the problems that can occur through dysfunctional meditation practices, with some patients taking up to 3 years+ to recover.
+If the minds defense/coping mechanisms can be unlocked via meditation then all the traumatic events that has been repressed over the years will come flooding out, and for some people they will drown in a deluge of emotions such as anger, rage, fear, jealousy, obsessional thoughts, auditory hallucinations, mania or sadness etc. Indeed, these experiences have been well documented by the psychiatric profession through studies with many papers written about the problems that can occur through dysfunctional meditation practices, with some patients taking up to 3 years+ to recover.

 Guychi Meditation (in motion)

 The way guychitaichi method is constructed in such a way to help solve the problem of meditation psychosis, and allows for personal controlled meditation, mindfulness (being) and doing, so that the mind is trained enough overtime to be eased into safe, controlled states of meditation and personal development, whilst dropping the ego, but still retaining enough cognitive control to accesses the past and future thus keeping in contact with reality.